-DUAL BREAKER POINTS
+41. DUAL BREAKER POINTS

-Block one set of contacts with a clean insulator and

-adjust the opposite set of contacts 27 to 32 degrees on the dwell meter.
+Block one set of contacts with a clean insulator and adjust the opposite set of contacts to specifications using the dwell meter.

-NOTE: Loosen the stationary contact lock screw just enough, so that the stationary contact can be moved with a slight drag; otherwise it will be difficult to set the contacts accurately.
+NOTE: Loosen the stationary contact lock screw just enough, so that the stationary contact can be moved with a slight drag; otherwise it will be difficult to set the contact accurately.